swiftlang/swift-evolution/proposals/0427-noncopyable-generics.md

 existing protocols from adopting `~Copyable` on their associated types in a source compatible way.

-For example, suppose we attempt to change `IteratorProtocol` to accomodate noncopyable element types:
+For example, suppose we attempt to change `IteratorProtocol` to accommodate noncopyable element types:
 ```swift
 protocol IteratorProtocol: ~Copyable {